SD10LEGACY/PromptBoost/README.md

 <img src="https://img.shields.io/badge/License-MIT-3b82f6?style=for-the-badge&logo=opensourceinitiative&logoColor=white" alt="MIT License"/>
 </p>
 <br>
-A privacy-first, zero-latency browser extension that seamlessly intercepts and perfectly engineers your LLM prompts using Bring Your Own Key (BYOK) with Intelligent Multi-Engine Rotation — before they ever reach a server.
+A privacy-first, zero-telemetry browser extension that seamlessly intercepts and perfectly engineers your LLM prompts using Bring Your Own Key (BYOK) with Intelligent Multi-Engine Rotation — before they ever reach a server.
 <br>
 </div>
 <div align="center">

 <br>

-> *A privacy-first, zero-latency browser extension that seamlessly intercepts and perfectly engineers your LLM prompts using Chrome's Built-In AI — before they ever reach a server.*
+> *A privacy-first, zero-telemetry browser extension that seamlessly intercepts and perfectly engineers your LLM prompts using Intelligent Multi-Engine Rotation (Gemini → Groq → Mistral → OpenRouter) — with your API keys stored only on your device.*

 <br>